Project

 • Understand hidden relationships between many factors (like sunlight, water, nutrients)

 What was the Model Doing?
-A model takes data from input features (e.g., plant height, leaf color, temperature) and learns from these data to predict an outcome — such as grain nutritional quality (amylose, protein or starch content).
+A model takes data from input features (e.g., plant height) and learns from these data to predict an outcome — such as grain nutritional quality (amylose, protein or starch content).
 Behind the scenes, the model is doing lots of math to find patterns and make the best possible guesses.

 How Do We Interpret the Model?
 Once the model makes predictions, we compare the prediction data to actual data collected by the scientists in the field to see: